×

 • Mossi is spoken as a national language in: Benin, Burkina Faso, Ghana, Ivory coast, Mali, Togo.

 You will also get to know the continents where Dutch and Mossi speaking countries lie.
-Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Mossi language is not available.
+Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Mossi language is 37.
 Find all the information about these languages on Dutch and Mossi.

 Dutch and Mossi Language History